Irrigation Insights: Smart Watering for Fort Worth

 • Midnight watering: If your irrigation system is set to water at or near midnight, it might be flowing into the following day.
 Adjust the time on your irrigation controller to avoid this issue.

-• Hand watering: Make sure that any hand watering is done with a hand-held sprinkler head device.
+• Hand watering: Make sure that any hand watering is done with a hand-held nozzle.
 Rotary or oscillating sprinkler sprayers attached to hoses are not considered as hand watering.

 SFWW-Irrigation-Exceptions.png